Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 The cutest costume I've seen was a little boy dressed in white with Got Milk? written across the chest.

 As a preschool teacher my favorite costumes were always sweatpants and sweatshirts in the same color with spots added for a cow or dog, stripes added for tiger or other cat.
 I have ssem them done with fabric paints/puff paints and also with felt that has been glued on with a hot glue gun and then later removed for every day wearing.
-I really appreciated these costume because they never got in the way of diapering, playing or eating.
-Good Luck!

 I think the easiest costumes for toddlers are done with matching sweats!
 All orange; cut felt and put jac o lantern face on chest.
 All black;pin on a tail and turn him into a cat.
 Maybe he will let you put whiskers on with an eyeliner pencil?
 If not, you could also put the cat face on the front of the shirt.
 You could even attach 8 legs on the black sweats and make him a spider with a web on the shirt.
 All red; a devil with tail and pitch fork.
 He wont even know he is in a costume!